Arnulf Zitelmann

+Arnulf Zitelmann (9 March 1929 – 8 July 2023) was a German writer.

+Biography

-Arnulf Zitelmann (born 9 March 1929 in Oberhausen-Sterkrade) is a German writer.
-He taught religion and is now a freelance author in Ober-Ramstadt.
-He has published numerous adventure novels and biographies with Beltz & Gelberg.
+Arnulf Zitelmann was born in Oberhausen-Sterkrade on 9 March 1929.

+Zitelmann taught religion and was a freelance author in Ober-Ramstadt.
+He published numerous adventure novels and biographies with Beltz & Gelberg.
 He received the Friedrich-Bödecker-Prize and the Grand Prize of the German Academy for Children's and Youth Literature for his work as a whole.
 In 1978, he wrote and published a children's book called Small Trail, which is illustrated by Willi Glasauer, and published by Beltz & Gelberg.

+Zitelmann died on 8 July 2023, at the age of 94.